ControlledChaos/controlled-chaos-plugin/README.md

 ## Plugin Overview

 This is a tool — a means to an end.
-Not intended to be used as is, without further development.
+It is not intended to be used as is, without further development, however it can be used as such.

 ### Introduction

 Howdy, folks.
 My name is Greg Sweet.
 I am sole proprietor, chief cook and bottle washer at [Controlled Chaos Design](http://ccdzine.com/).

 I built this plugin as a starter for client sites, including features that I use often, the code for which I repeatedly copied from my [gist library](https://gist.github.com/ControlledChaos).
 It is not intended to be a plug-and-play type of thing, although it can be used as such.
 This is more of a developer's tool.
-I have commented thouroughly on the code and documentec the files to the best of my ability.
+I have commented thouroughly on the code and documented the files to the best of my ability.
 I have learned by looking at the code of others so I have kept this in mind when writing the code for this plugin.

 ### Approach

 Although this plugin comes with my business name incorporated into it, I am not trying to put my branding stink all over your project.
 It has to have a name so I used my own.
 However, since I need to rename the plugin for my clients' websites, I have made every effort to use a simple, uniform naming system that can be quicky renamed for your project.

 Not every feature included with this plugin will be needed for my projects or yours.
 And one big reason for writing a site-specific plugin is to include only what the site needs and eliminate the overhead of plugins and themes that offer things that you don't need.
 So why have I packed so much into this plugin?
 Well, I find it to be much quicker and easier to remove unnecessary code that it is to write, or even copy & paste, new code into a project.
-And being that you will rename this plugin and that it will update to overwrite your changes, modifications can be made ad libidum.
+And being that you will rename this plugin and that it will not update to overwrite your changes, modifications can be made ad libidum.

 ## Compatibility

 * This plugin was written in a WordPress 4.9+ environment with no concern for backwards compatitbility.
 * This plugin was written on a local server running PHP 7.1
-* The short array syntax ( "[]" rather than "array()" ) requires PHP 5.4+
+* The short array syntax ( `[]` rather than `array()` ) requires PHP 5.4+
 * Run a modern setup and you'll be fine.

 Sample editor blocks are included in preparation for WordPress 5.0 with it's new user interface.
 Until that release, the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) is required to use the blocks.